salvir1/bytes-into-baking/README.md

 ## Goals
 - The first phase of this project--a small step--was to determine if croissant baking instructions vary between the US, UK, and France.
 This is an ongoing project.
-New information will be added soon.
+New areas of exploration and deeper research into existing ones will be added soon.

 ## Tools and techniques used in this project
 - **Tools**